AltenPlaygroundCICD/playgroun-assignments/README.md

 ### 1.6.
 Ensure a Pull Request cannot be merged if the build has failed

+Go and make a faulty commit on a new branch.
+This is to check your pipeline will pick-up on parts that are not intended.
+Are Pull Requests blocked if the code is not passing your checks?

 ### 1.7.
 Publish your artifacts

+As a final step you can publish artifacts on your buildables.
+Add an action to Upload a Build Artifact to store your precious buildables.
+These can be downloaded in the workflow summary if you open one of your flows.
+For Python you might want to create a package to install?
+Or just a precompiled version of a file?
+In the C++ example you can upload the binary that is created in the pipeline.

 ## 2. Continuous deployment